mtripiana/DrawMSpec/README.md

 # DrawMSpec

- This code allows to draw a nice SUSY mass spectrum from any slha file.
+ Want to draw a nice SUSY mass spectrum from any slha file?

-To run it just type :
+Just type :

       python drawMSpec.py

-  and check the options
+  and check the options :)

   Enjoy it!
   Martin